 This was also about when New Jersey started to become a real threat to Nevada, and it wouldn’t be long before there was a changing of the guard.

-The year 2020 was challenging on the Nevada sports betting industry, and handle never topped more than $166 million in any one month from March-July.
+The year 2020 was challenging for the Nevada sports betting industry, and the handle never topped more than $166 million in any one month from March to July.
 August brought in $474 million in handle, with a revenue of close to $17 million.

 Sportsbook Apps in Nevada

 Sports betting regulations in Nevada allow for mobile betting, but there is a major catch to this process.
 Customers must first visit a physical sportsbook to complete the account registration before placing a bet on their mobile devices.

 The state also doesn’t allow any online-only operators to offer sports betting in the state, limiting the number of big operators.
 Companies such as DraftKings and FanDuel have yet to be able to launch a physical sportsbook needed to complete this requirement.
 FanDuel has a retail sportsbook in downtown Las Vegas.
 However, it is just a branding for a Boyd Gaming operation.